dustinpfister/blog_posts/_posts/nodejs-os-cpus-find-count-of.md

 layout: post
 categories: node.js
 id: 268
-updated: 2018-08-23 11:00:08
+updated: 2018-08-23 11:03:02
-version: 1.6
+version: 1.7
 ---

 As I continue to log time working with [node.js](https://nodejs.org/en/) I start to get into things that are a little advanced such as clustering.
 When making a node.js project that will spawn additional instances of itself to help make some heavy lifting go faster, there is a need to know how many processors there are on the system that node is running.
 In this post I will be quickly writing about how to go abound finding that out very fast, and will be giving some quick examples on why this is helpful.
+This can be done with a method in the node.js [os module](https://nodejs.org/docs/latest-v8.x/api/os.html) know as [os.cpus](https://nodejs.org/docs/latest-v8.x/api/os.html#os_os_cpus)

 <!-- more -->